 Most breast implant surgeries are completed in 1 hour and women are able to return to their normal activities (with certain restrictions) after a few days.
-Our Waukesha and Milwaukee breast augmentation procedures are performed on an outpatient basis using general or local anesthesia.
+Our Waukesha and Milwaukee breast augmentation plastic surgery procedures are performed on an outpatient basis using general anesthesia or local anesthesia.

 It’s only natural to have concerns about breast implant safety, and our surgeons are devoted to helping you understand the risks and make informed decisions about your procedure.
 Numerous studies over the past decade have supported the safety of breast implants – both saline and silicone gel.

 A breast implant is a silicone shell filled with either silicone gel or a salt-water solution known as saline.
 In general, three types of implants are available;

 Saline filled breast implants contain a silicone outer shell filled with a sterile saltwater solution.